 Now this is a piece of gear worth having!
 Most heated gloves and glove liners are paired with heated jackets, as most heated jackets have connectors for the gloves at the end of the sleeves.
-You could jury-rig a setup to work with a heated vest if you bought some wire and some splitters, but it’s much easier to just connect them to a heated jacket.
+You can jury-rig a setup to work with a heated vest if you buy some wire and some splitters, but it’s much easier to just connect them to a heated jacket.

-The great thing about heated gloves and liners is that they heat the outside of your hands, where they’re most cold from windchill.
+The great thing about heated gloves and liners compared to heated grips is that they heat the outside of your hands, where they’re most cold from windchill.
 In-the-know touring riders prefer them.

 Talk to serious cold-weather riders, and they’ll all tell you the same thing: It’s hard to keep your feet warm on the bike when temperatures drop.
 Sure, wool socks or better boots can help, but it’s not easy.
 So, heated socks, insoles or boot liners are a big, big help in these conditions.

-Just like heated glove liners wire into a jacket, heated footwear is typically made to plug into a pair of heated pants, but you may find other ways to jury-rig the power supply.
+Just as heated glove liners wire into a jacket, heated footwear is typically made to plug into a pair of heated pants, but you may find other ways to connect the power supply.
 You also might find them too bulky or uncomfortable to fit into your normal riding boots, requiring new footwear as well.
 Your mileage may vary!